50 Proven Ways to Boost Testosterone Levels Naturally

 Small parts of your available testosterone will also metabolize to estrogen (the principal female hormone) via an enzyme called aromatase and dihydrotestosterone or DHT (more potent male hormone) via an enzyme called 5-a reductase.

 All of the moving pieces that affect this synthesis, can be affected naturally by training, nutrition, lifestyle, and supplementation.

 I’m sure you have seen the endless list of the benefits of optimal testosterone levels, which include (but are not limited to):

 - improved rate of lipolysis, aka. fat loss

-This guide on learning how to increase testosterone levels is broken into 4 big sections; lifestyle, nutrition, training, and supplementation.
+This androgen optimization guide is broken into 4 big sections; lifestyle, nutrition, training, and supplementation.

 Whether you choose to sleep four hours or eight hours, can mean a difference similar to night and day in your T production.

-A study from Gov et al. showed similar results.
+A study by Gov et al8. showed similar results.
 On 531 Chinese men, increased sleep time was highly correlated with higher total and -free testosterone levels.
 The researchers also calculated that each extra hour of sleep led to about 15% more testosterone.

 You definitely don’t have to be light to increase your testosterone levels naturally, but you should be LEAN.

 More specifically, your body fat percentage should be relatively low (something between 8-14%), if your goal is to get more T oozing through your veins.